brownplt/iticse-in-flow-2014/in-flow-assignments/template.md

 intermediate stages being assessed?
 (Assume limitless human and computer resources.)

-How will this assessment impact the final score on the assignment?
+(How) Will this assessment impact the final score on the assignment?

-Recall that at each stage, there are two kinds of work: that being submitted by the student and that being submitted by the peer-reviewers.
+Recall that at each stage, there are two kinds of work: a student's submission, and the reviews of that submission by peers.
 Either or both could be considered for assessment.

 ## Thoughts